daim-dev/pitch/slides.md

 Can I automate custom bespoke marketing website development?

-I sure hope I can because its a tool I want to use for myself.
+I sure hope I can because it's a tool I want to use for myself.

 <!--

 I'm testing my idea of automating innovative, high-quality marketing websites for startups.
-By working with startups and building marketing websites I can identify patterns for streamlining the process with automation.
+By working with startups and building marketing websites, I can identify patterns for streamlining the process with automation.

-Freelancers and Digital Agencies are doing similar work including digital marketing agencies I have worked for.
-The product of digital agencies, content manage systems try to do the same thing.
+Freelancers and Digital Agencies are doing similar work, including digital marketing agencies I have worked for.
+The product of digital agencies, content manage systems, try to do the same thing.

 I've worked in content management my whole career and never found a tool that works for me.
 I'm working to build tools that scratch my own itch.